connectedbydata/connectedbydata.org/_pdg-components/public-dialogue-on-location-data-ethics-specifically-impacted-groups.md

   although the project report does not detail the specific resources provided for these special interest groups sessions or how they were facilitated.
 background_information_tag:
-- Written Briefing Materials (online or as handouts)
+- written briefing materials (online or as handouts)
 case_link:
 - public-dialogue-on-location-data-ethics
 decision_methods_tag: